 Roll a pencil between the thumb and fingers.

-Place your hand on the table, and try to lift each finger one at a time off of the table.
+Place your hand on the table, and try to lift each finger one at a time off of the table as in the video below:

 Pick up toothpicks with tweezers.